 Nutritional therapist Daniel O'Shaughnessy also highlights quinoa, seitan and coconut as valuable sources too, in addition to plant-based protein shakes.
 They’re usually blends of different types which when combined, can make complete proteins.
 Daniel breaks it down for us: “Hemp is not a complete protein and rice lacks lysine [a type of amino acid] to make it a complete protein.
 Pea protein has most of the amino acids needed but is low in tyrosine and methionine.
 Combining rice and pea or hemp and pea makes a complete protein - most companies do this already for you, such as Sunwarrior or Neat.”
 While soy is a complete protein, he often doesn’t recommend it to clients due to GMO concerns and potential connected health risks.

 2. Take an iron supplement

-In addition to fatigue, shortness of breath and brittle nails, hair loss is also a symptom of iron deficiency.
+In addition to fatigue, shortness of breath and brittle nails, hair fall is also a symptom of iron deficiency.
 Iron (ferritin) plays a vital role in prolonging the length of time hair spends in its anagen (growth) phase.
 The best sources of iron are red meats so to ensure supplies don’t dry up, upping your intake of iron-rich vegetables is key.
 “Sources of iron include beetroot, spinach, okra, broccoli, watercress, prunes, soybeans and almonds,” says Daniel.